When is the trip?

 - Know your facilitator.
 Each event will have a student facilitator in charge of communicating event details to the group, managing attendance, and moderating events.
 Make a note of who the facilitator is at each event you are attending so you can reach out to them if necessary.

-- Attend all events for which you are registered.
+- Attend all events for which you are registered and sign in on time.
 Our attendance policy at Career Trips is strictly enforced, and failing to attend and sign in at an event for which you are registered or showing up at an event for which you are not registered will result in a $100 fine.
-Please be on time, and be sure to sign in with your student facilitator at each event.